 They completed a 30-minute eLearning.
 They went through 2 weeks of on-the-job training.
 They passed a 35-question multiple choice assessment.
 So why are your employees still getting hurt on the job?

 How do we make people safer at work?
 No, I don’t have a simple answer, and I don’t believe one exists.
-Rather, a true commitment to workplace safety requires right-fit policy, effective management, proper tools and resources, etc. etc. etc. However, these elements won’t make a difference if employees don’t possess the knowledge and skills necessary to put good ideas into practice.
+Rather, a true commitment to workplace safety requires right-fit policy, effective management, proper tools and resources, etc. etc. etc. Even businesses that don’t work on construction have to have proper safety equipment.
+For example, some business have installed things like these business security camera systems to make their employees feel safe in their working environment.
+However, these elements won’t make a difference if employees don’t possess the knowledge and skills necessary to put good ideas into practice.
 Learning is of unmistakable importance when it comes to helping people keep themselves safe at work (see what I did there?).

 Leading organizations have recognized the importance of learning as a core component of their workplace safety programs.
 However, they don’t just throw more content, marketing materials and rewards at their employees.
 Instead, they take a step back and assess their approach to workplace learning.
 By modernizing the ways employees are supported on the job, these organizations are not just saving money.
 They’re saving people’s lives! eLearning, posters and annual certifications just aren’t enough.
 They never really were.
 We just didn’t have better options in the past.
 To best secure the safety of our people, we have to reimagine the ways we support learning when it comes to safety topics.

 Here are 5 learning and performance principles you can apply to strengthen your ability to keep your employees safe – EVERY DAY.